Skip to content

 It is the case for:

-• sightedBy: entities to which X is linked via a stix sighting relationship,
+• sightedBy: entities to which X is linked via a STIX sighting relationship,

 • workflow_id: status id of the entities, or status template id of the status of the entities,